dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 | SinglePagePaginator | `single_page` | The response will be interpreted as a single-page response, ignoring possible pagination metadata. |
 | `None` | `auto` | Explicitly specify that the source should automatically detect the pagination method. |

 To specify the pagination configuration, use the `paginator` field in the [client](#client) or [endpoint](#endpoint-configuration) configurations.
-You may use either the paginator class or the string alias in the `type` field along with the required parameters.
+You may either use a dictionary with a string alias in the `type` field along with the required parameters, or use the paginator instance directly:

 ```py
 {